-The Associate of Arts Degree – AHCOTE (AAA) is awarded to students who complete two years of planned coursework in preparation for entry into the Alaska Highway Consortium on Teacher Education (AHCOTE) teacher-training program offered at NLC.
+The Associate of Arts Degree – AHCOTE (AAA) is awarded to students who complete two years of planned coursework at Northern Lights College.
+The AAA prepares students for entry into the Alaska Highway Consortium on Teacher Education (AHCOTE), the teacher-training program offered at NLC.
 Credits may also be applied toward a degree.

 The AAA is offered as part of the University Arts and Sciences program, which provides university-level learning opportunities that reflect the intellectual and creative modes of inquiry practiced in the Arts and Sciences.

 Students who complete the Associate of Arts Degree designed for prospective teachers are eligible for AHCOTE and will eventually be seeking careers as teachers.
 Note, however, that completion of the designated Associate of Arts Degree is not a guarantee of admission into AHCOTE.

 Locations: Chetwynd, Dawson Creek, Fort Nelson and Fort St. John campuses, where resources and interest permit

 Length: The AA--AHCOTE involves 900 hours of class time and may be completed on a part-time or full-time basis.
 Where learners are attending full time, the credential may be completed in 60 weeks or two academic years.

 To register for individual courses within the program: